-Apart from when you’re painting your fingernails, giving your hands a wash or slipping on a ring or two, how often do you take a really good look at your mitts?
+Apart from when you’re painting your fingernails, giving your hands a wash or slipping on a ring or two, how often do you take a really good look at your hands?
 Probably not that often.
+Surprisingly though, hands can be an enlightening window to your health and wellbeing.

-“Let me shake your sweaty hand,” said no one ever.
-Excessively hot and sweaty palms are beyond yuck for all involved and can be a sign of stress – nerves are a trigger obvs – or more seriously, a thyroid problem.
+Suffer from clammy hands?
+Excessively hot and sweaty palms can be a sign of stress – nerves are a trigger – or more seriously, a thyroid problem.
 An overactive thyroid (hyperthyroidism) speeds up your metabolism meaning your body generates more heat.

-Swollen sausage fingers are a sign of fluid retention and can be caused by a high sodium diet – cutting down on processed foods that are loaded with salt and choosing water-rich foods such as fruit and veg will help rid the body of excess fluid.
+Swollen fingers are a sign of fluid retention and can be caused by a high sodium diet.
+Cutting down on processed foods that are loaded with salt and choosing water-rich foods such as fruit and veg will help rid the body of excess fluid.

-If you find your fingertips turning white or blue, you may be suffering from Raynauld’s syndrome, which causes pain, tingling and numbness of the fingers.
+If you find your fingertips are turning white or blue, you may be suffering from Raynaud’s syndrome, which causes pain, tingling and numbness of the fingers.
 Ouch.
-Raynauld’s syndrome is linked to poor circulation and can be helped by keeping warm, exercising regularly and reducing stress levels, says the NHS.
+It's linked to poor circulation and can be helped by keeping warm, exercising regularly and reducing stress levels, says the NHS.

 Slightly random, but take a look at your finger length for a second.
 Researchers at the University of Nottingham found that people with an index finger shorter than their ring finger have a higher risk of developing osteoarthritis – the most common form of arthritis.